castle-games/castle-tutorials/1/text.md

     love.graphics.draw(shipImage, x, y)
 ```

 We use [`love.graphics.draw`](https://love2d.org/wiki/love.graphics.draw) to draw our image object, with the same `x` and `y` values that we used for the circle before.
-This should give the following result:
+This should give the following result.
+You'll be able to move the ship around with the arrow keys:

 ![Draw image](draw-image.png)